vinceimbat/vinceimbat/content/my vision statement.md

 # Related

 - For a more detailed long-term vision, see [[thoughts/my best future self exercise|my best future self exercise]].
-- For a shorter, one-year visions, see [[thoughts/personal narrative vision|personal narrative vision]].
+- For a shorter, one-year visions, see [[personal narrative vision|personal narrative vision]].

 # To Do

 - As I go deeper into [[jiyu shukyo|jiyu shukyo]], I should be open to revising this document to articulate how I aspire to be in a world I share with other human beings, creatures, and non-living things.
+- Simplify by combining this and [[my purpose is to live deliberately]] into my own creed of life.